 A trustworthy brand has become paramount for consumers.
 According to research by the global data intelligence company Morning Consult, almost 90% of surveyed customers stated that they’d buy more from a brand they trust.

-With the Radicati Group reporting an average of 319 billion emails are sent and received each day, it’s easy to see why grabbing your customer’s attention in an already overloaded inbox has become a real challenge.
+With the Radicati Group estimating an average of 347.3 billion emails being sent and received each day in 2023, it’s easy to see why grabbing your customer’s attention in an already overloaded inbox has become a real challenge.
 (Radicati Group estimates this number will surpass 392 billion by the end of 2026.)

 In an inbox cluttered with spam, even legitimate emails from trusted brands can easily go unnoticed, end up in their junk folders or, even worse, get deleted.
 This issue leaves you asking the question that led you here: “How can I brand my mail to help messages reach their inboxes?”
 This is where implementing certain email identity measures can help your business’s communications to shine a spotlight on your brand.

 In this article, you’ll learn how to brand your mail in a way that makes your messages stand out from the crowd by using tools called verified mark certificates (VMCs) and brand indicators for message identification (BIMI).
 Together, these two components serve to:

 - Create trust in your brand’s emails upfront, and